hannob/vacdec/README.md

 ## setup

 You will need the python pillow, pyzbar, cbor2 and base45 packages.
+Additionally, you need zbar.
+For Mac OS X, it can be installed via `brew install zbar`, on Debian systems via `apt install zbar`.
 You can install them via your distribution or via pip:

 ```